-The Endowment’s largest and boldest foray into place-based work is the Get Ready Guilford Initiative, a multi-year endeavor in Guilford County, N.C., to give every child a better chance at success in school and life.
+The Endowment’s largest and boldest foray into place-based work is the Ready for School, Ready for Life (Ready Ready), a multi-year endeavor in Guilford County, N.C., to give every child a better chance at success in school and life.
 Working with Ready for School, Ready for Life, a leading early childhood organization, the goal is to improve individual and population-level outcomes among 55,000 children, prenatal through age 8.

 “The comprehensive nature of place-based work — ranging from education to health care to parental support — is consistent with the latest research on improving well-being for children,” says Meka Sales, director of Special Initiatives at the Endowment.
 “Place-based efforts are uniquely positioned to reach all organizations, agencies and providers invested in building a stronger community.”

 Collective planning is key to successful place-based efforts, giving communities a roadmap to follow while allowing space for adaptations.

 In Spartanburg, the nonprofit Northside Development Group serves to encourage and manage the community’s redevelopment effort, which includes a mix of affordable and market rate housing, economic, educational, recreational, health and social opportunities for residents.
 A 400-page community-led transformation plan guides the work.

 “The plan’s 18 goals are designed to honor the area’s rich history while creating the change the community would like to see,” says Michael Williamson, the organization’s CEO.
 “Coming in from the outside, I had never seen a master plan that’s been followed as closely as this one.”

 Previously the community development project manager for the City of Greenville, S.C., Williamson has led Northside Development Group since March 2020.
 Before he stepped into the role, the community had decreased the number of dilapidated structures and launched a burst of building projects on once-abandoned lots.

 “I can’t take the credit, but many of those 18 goals have already been met,” he says.